symfony/symfony-docs/cookbook/event_dispatcher/before_after_filters.rst

 .. index::
    single: EventDispatcher

-How to Set up before and after Filters
+How to Set Up Before and After Filters
 =====================================

 It is quite common in web application development to need some logic to be